-Depending on road conditions to the Thingvellir National Park, Silfra is available to dive all year round, regardless of the weather.
+Silfra is available to dive all year round.
 Typically, the summertime is always the best time to take advantage of dazzling light displays and more pleasant outside changing conditions.

-Wintertime can present a much tougher experience on the body because of the cold air temperature.
-However the visibility can be even better during the winter months.
+Wintertime can present a tougher experience on the body because of the cold air temperature.
+However the visibility can be even better during the winter months, and you have the chance to experience a true white winter wonderland.
 Whatever time you decide to visit Iceland, choose sensible clothing and adequate thermal protection.

 One of the world’s top dive sites it may be, but also challenging for two good reasons.
 Firstly, the water temperature goes down to 1 ℃ and secondly, there are lots of different depths to explore.
 This creates a thrilling arctic experience, that can sometimes, without the correct buoyancy control – overwhelm divers, making them go to the surface without stopping.
 This can lead to injury or even worse.
 Our advice to anyone that thinks they lack the confidence to dive Silfra would be to snorkel instead – its a lot safer.

 A drysuit certification is required or proof of 10 logged drysuit dives.
 We offer Drysuit certification courses from May to October.
 Just send us an inquiry if you would like to get dry suit certified.